-2.14 The primary purpose of the FTU is to functionally exercise and test the 300 megabyte disk drive which has a storage module drive (SMD) interface.
-The FTU supports maintenance of the disk memories in the off-line stand-alone mode.
-Some of the features and tasks which the FTU is capable of performing are as follows:
+megabyte disk drives which have a storage module drive (SMD) interface.
+The field test unit supports maintenance of the disk memories in the off-line stand-alone mode.
+Some of the features and tasks which the field test unit is capable of performing are as follows:

-- Verification of troubles reported through system diagnostics - Monitoring of disk drive fault indicators - Verifies that repairs are correctly performed - Executes stored disk drive verification routines - Programmability to allow custom test routines
+- Verification of troubles reported through system diagnostics - Monitoring of disk drive fault indicators - Verifies that repairs are correctly performed - Executes stored disk drive verification routines - Programmability to allow custom test routines - Head alignment of disk drives within microinches